Cornus: Description

 Dogwoods have simple, untoothed leaves with the veins curving distinctively as they approach the leaf margins.
 Most dogwood species have opposite leaves, while a few, such as Cornus alternifolia and C. controversa, have their leaves alternate.
 Dogwood flowers have four parts.
 In many species, the flowers are borne separately in open (but often dense) clusters, while in various other species (such as the flowering dogwood), the flowers themselves are tightly clustered, lacking showy petals, but surrounded by four to six large, typically white petal-like bracts.

 The fruits of all dogwood species are drupes with one or two seeds, often brightly colorful.
 The drupes of species in the subgenus Cornus are edible.
 Many are without much flavor.
 Cornus kousa and Cornus mas are sold commercially as edible fruit trees.
 The fruits of Cornus kousa have a sweet, tropical pudding like flavor in addition to hard pits.
 The fruits of Cornus mas are both tart and sweet when completely ripe.
 They have been eaten in Eastern Europe for centuries, both as food and medicine to fight colds and flus.
 They are very high in vitamin C. By contrast, the fruits of species in subgenus Swida are mildly toxic to people, though readily eaten by birds.

 Dogwoods are used as food plants by the larvae of some species of butterflies and moths, including the emperor moth, the engrailed, the small angle shades, and the following case-bearers of the genus Coleophora: C. ahenella, C. salicivorella (recorded on Cornus canadensis), C. albiantennaella, C. cornella and C. cornivorella, with the latter three all feeding exclusively on Cornus.

 Uses

-Dogwoods are widely planted horticulturally, and the dense wood of the larger-stemmed species is valued for certain specialized purposes.
-Cutting boards and fine turnings can be made from this fine grained and beautiful wood.
-Over 32 different varieties of game birds, including quail, feed on the red seeds.
+Dogwoods are widely planted horticulturally, and the dense wood of the larger-stemmed species is valued for certain specialized purposes: cutting boards and fine turnings can be made from the fine-grained wood.
+Over 32 different varieties of game birds, including quail, feed on the dogwoods’ red seeds.